WJRH-Engineering/icecast-source-info/README.md

 WJRH Engineering will provide mount, username, and password to broadcasters upon request.

-Note that only one person may connect to a mount on the Icecast server at a time.
-You will need to coordinate with the members of yoour program to decide who will generate the Icecast source for each episode.
-This person generating the Icecast source will be referred to as the broadcaster.
-Audio from colloborators will need to be added to the mix by the broadcaster.

 ### Recommended Icecast Source Client
-WJRH Engineering recommend the broadcast using this tool (butt) program for generating an Icecast source.
+WJRH Engineering recommends the broadcast using this tool (butt) program as your Icecast Source Client for generating an Icecast source.
 Butt is available for Windows, Mac, and Linux.

 1. Please download butt at [https://danielnoethen.de/butt/](https://danielnoethen.de/butt/).